patrickxrivera/node-telegram-bot/README.md

 - [ ] Visualize one member
 - [ ] Visualize multiple members at once
 - [ ] Ensure social media accounts are deep linked on mobile
+- [ ] Add commands for all social media platforms that links to members accounts
 - [ ] Handle unknown searches gracefully
 - [ ] Display list of commands on open
 - [ ] Spice it up with emoji's